 Jill Davis is a children’s author and executive editor for Katherine Tegen Books, a division of HarperCollins Children’s Books.
 Her work includes The First Rule of Little Brothers and Orangutans are Ticklish.
 In addition, she was the editor of Elizabeth Partridge’s Printz Honor winner John Lennon: All I Want Is Truth and NBA finalist This Land Was Made for You and Me: The Life and Songs of Woody Guthrie.
 She edits picture books, middle-grade fiction, and teen fiction.

-Marilyn Hilton is the author novels and nonfiction.
+Marilyn Hilton is the author of two novels and two nonfiction books.
 She has also published numerous articles, devotions, short stories, and poems in literary and consumer magazines, and has contributed to various compilations.
 Her work has won awards including the Asian/Pacific American Award for Literature, a Jane Addams Peace Association Children’s Honor Book Award, the Sue Alexander Award, and the Associated Writing Programs Intro Journals Award.
-She holds a MA in English/Creative Writing and has worked for several years in the computer software industry as a technical writer and editor.
-Her books include Full Cicada Moon, and Found Things.
-Find out more about Marilyn and her books at www.marilynhilton.com.
+She holds an MA in English/Creative Writing and has worked for several years in the computer software industry as a technical writer and editor.

 Ann Jacobus earned an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, writes children’s and YA fiction, and teaches writing.
 She also volunteers weekly on a suicide crisis line.
-She’s published short fiction, essays and poetry in anthologies, journals, and magazines, and her debut YA thriller, Romancing the Dark in the City of Light, was published by St. Martin’s Press in 2015.
+She’s published short fiction, essays, and poetry in anthologies, journals, and magazines, and her debut YA thriller, Romancing the Dark in the City of Light, was published by St. Martin’s Press in 2015.
 San Francisco is home to her and her family.
-Learn more about Ann at her website, www.annjacobus.com.

-Patricia Newman is the author of several books that connect young readers to scientific concepts in the news, such as the upcoming Zoo Scientists to the Rescue (Fall 2017) and Sea Otter Heroes: The Predators That Saved an Ecosystem.
+Patricia Newman is the author of several books that connect young readers to scientific concepts in the news.
 In her free time, she enjoys nature walks, the feel of garden dirt between her fingers, and traveling.
 She lives in Northern California with her husband.
-Learn more about Patricia at www.patriciamnewman.com.

 Mitali Perkins (mitaliperkins.com) has written ten novels for young readers, including You Bring the Distant Near (nominated for the National Book Award), Rickshaw Girl (chosen by the New York Public Library as one of the top 100 books for children in the past 100 years), Bamboo People (an American Library Association’s Top Ten Novels for Young Adults), and Tiger Boy (winner of the Charlotte Huck Honor Award and the South Asia Book Award.)
 She was honored as a “Most Engaging Author” by independent booksellers across the country and selected as a “Literary Light for Children” by the Associates of the Boston Public Library.
 Mitali was born in Kolkata, India before immigrating to the United States.
 She has lived in Bangladesh, India, England, Thailand, Mexico, Cameroon, and Ghana, studied at Stanford and U.C.
 Berkeley, and currently resides in the San Francisco Bay Area.

 Raina Telgemeier is the author and illustrator of the graphic novels Smile, Drama, and Sisters, all #1 New York Times bestsellers.
-She also adapted and illustrated four graphic novel versions of Ann M. Martin’s Baby-sitters Club series, and has contributed short stories to many anthologies.
+She also adapted and illustrated four graphic novel versions of Ann M. Martin’s Babysitters Club series, and has contributed short stories to many anthologies.
 Raina’s accolades include two Eisner Awards, a Boston Globe-Horn Book Honor, a Stonewall Honor, and many Best Of and Notable lists.
 Her newest graphic novel is Ghosts.
-Raina lives and works in San Francisco, CA. You can learn more about Raina and her books at goraina.com.
+Raina lives and works in San Francisco, CA.